RagefaceMcW/TestReadme.md/README.md

 ![alt text](https://i.ibb.co/t3swkS3/Screenshot-7.png)

 Please note that the profiles folder does NOT have to be named "profiles" that was just used to clarify locations.

+Check out this Link if you are using a 3rd party hoster.
+They changed their Wiki since a user asked them how to Install this mod probs to them https://trugaming.com/wiki/index.php?title=DayZ#Server_Side_Mods hopefully this helps a little bit